 I left a comment on her post but got no reply.
 But I’ve been paying some attention to her ever since, seeing if she does more potential harm to the celiac community.
 Well…the other day, she posted about a pizza joint in Chicago called Lou Malnati’s.
 And yep…hashtagged it with #celiacdisease again.
 So I did some digging.

 Lou Malnati’s is not celiac safe.
 This is not a knock against the restaurant.
 They never say they are safe.
 They have some procedures in place, but about 75% of their menu items contain wheat, including of course the flour.
 And this is not a knock against anyone with celiac disease who eats there.
-We all have our own decisions to make about where and where we should not eat.
+They actually do have procedures in place to help minimize the risk of CC.

-But “eating there” and “telling celiacs it’s safe to eat there” are completely different things.
+But “eating there” and calling it “celiac safe” are completely different things.
 The former is personal.
 The latter is irresponsible and potentially dangerous.
 And too many times, these influencers are guilty of this.
 They’re sellouts…plain and simple.
-You promote Omission Beer?
+You promote Omission Beer for $$?
 You’re a sellout?
-You promote Panera?
+You promote Panera for $$?
 Sellout.
 You get the point.

 I jumped on Find Me Gluten Free to see what people had to say about Lou Malnati’s.
 It was the perfect microcosm of the celiac community.
 A lot of people saying it was not safe.
 And a lot of people saying “even though it may not be safe, I didn’t get sick so I give it 5 stars.”
 These same people list themselves as celiac and label the restaurant “celiac friendly”.